TRSS-Research/SAAC/README.md

-**PLEASE NOTE:
+**PLEASE NOTE: The [main branch](https://github.com/TRSS-Research/SAAC/tree/main) is the development of the facia command line tool.
-The [main branch](https://github.com/TRSS-Research/SAAC/tree/main) is under development to be converted into a command line tool.
+Documentation for installing and using facia can be found [here](https://github.com/TRSS-Research/SAAC/tree/main/saac)**

-Please use the [evaluation_structure branch](https://github.com/TRSS-Research/SAAC/tree/evaluation_structure) to work through the results of the evaluation.
-The evaluation_structure branch preserves the data and project structure as it was during the evaluation.**
+**The [evaluation_structure branch](https://github.com/TRSS-Research/SAAC/tree/evaluation_structure) preserves the data and project structure as it was during the initial evaluation.**

 *****